Full of flavor, these southwest deviled eggs are a fun twist on a favorite. Another bonus: You can add so much variety with the toppings!

 - Green Onion (Scallion): For a mild onion flavor and a little bit of color.

 - Taco Seasoning: I like to use homemade taco seasoning but use what you like best.
-Chili powder is a good substitute.
+Chili powder or southwest spice blend are good substitutes.

 - Dijon Mustard: A good deviled egg always has mustard in it and Dijon gives it plenty of zippy flavor.